Official-Codaisseur-Graduate/gitgud-server/README.md

 Clone app from Official-Codaisseur-Graduate/gitgud-server (git@github.com:Official-Codaisseur-Graduate/gitgud-server.git)
 <br> Follow the steps below <br>

-> Server needs to be launched with GitHub token to enable GitHub API requests. <br> > [See instructions to create GitHub token here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line). (don't forget to check user scopes)
+> Server needs to be launched with GitHub token to enable GitHub API requests. <br> > [See instructions to create GitHub token here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line). (!don't forget to check user scopes!)
 > Once you've created a token on GitHub, copy it, you'll need id :) <br>
 > client/src/index.js contains the server url.
 > If you want to run local server, change it to your localhost.<br>